Skip to content

 Optional Step

-This step is not mandatory to run the oeplatform-core as it is a pluggable React-App.
+This step is not mandatory to run the oeplatform-core as it is a plug able React-App.
 If you don't include this step you can access the oeplatform website except scenario-bundle pages including the scenario-comparison React modules.

 1. Make sure npm is installed.